kellyluo25/recollectives/_posts/2022-11-06-crowning-glories.md

 kings. queens. executives. robber-barons.

-turning, churning, call it spokes on  a wheel. only one person stands at the helm (so much to gain, i suppose; nothing much to lose). craven. crown and chief; synecdoche. we are at loss for a cause, it appears.
+turning, churning, call it spokes on  a wheel. only one person stands at the helm (so much to gain, i suppose; nothing much to lose). craven. crown and chief; metonymy. we are at loss for a cause, it appears.

 <br />